domgrubb/domgrubb/README.md

-## Aspiring software engineer with an academic background in physics and data science.
+## Software engineer with an academic background in physics and data science.

 #### Recently finished a software engineering bootcamp with an average grade of 100%, now looking for work.